Lazy Loading

 import { alloy } from "alloy-di/vite";

-import { serviceIdentifiers } from "./src/virtual-container";
+import { ReportingServiceIdentifier } from "@acme/my-lib/service-identifiers";

 export default defineConfig({